dcouch440/antique_social_media/README.md

   #### Current Features

   - Framer Motion Slideshow and screen transitions
+  - conditional user online with animation
   - Socket servers for
     - User online status
     - Chat messages / rooms
   - Page for Global chat rooms
+  - Images grid size is assigned on image load for dynamic grids with respect to the original aspect ratio
   - Page for users to see how many people are talking in their chat rooms
-  - endless scroll loading intersection observer
+  - Endless scroll loading intersection observer (new pictures load as the user scrolls)
+  - Users can upload many images to their post and have a smooth slideshow to show them off
+  - Users can change the image grid size with a slider option
-  - Likes page (work in progress)
+  - Likes page (styling work in progress)
-  - Posts page (work in progress)
+  - Posts page (styling work in progress)
   - Picture upload through cloudinary
   - HTTP Only session call on startup through Context

 # `Tech Used`
 - axios